-The Ph.D. in social work prepares students to conduct research that contributes to the knowledge base of social work, to become leaders in the profession, and to teach social work in postsecondary educational institutions.
+The doctoral program prepares students to conduct research that contributes to the knowledge base of social work, to become leaders in the profession, and to teach social work in postsecondary educational institutions.

 Individualized and Interdisciplinary Curriculum

-To ensure that all doctoral students receive mentoring, the School of Social Work typically admits three or four students annually; approximately 35 percent of applicants are admitted.
+To ensure that all doctoral students receive mentoring, the School of Social Work typically admits three or four students annually; approximately 35% of applicants are admitted.

-Students are required to have a bachelor’s degree from an accredited college or university, and a minimum undergraduate g.p.a. of 3.00 (on a 4.00 scale).
+Students are required to have a bachelor’s degree from an accredited college or university, and a minimum undergraduate grade-point average of 3.00 (on a 4.00 scale).

-Students should have completed an introductory statistics course (including graphing techniques for presenting data, descriptive statistics, correlation, introduction to regression, prediction, logic of statistical inference, elementary probability models, estimation and tests of significance) with a grade of B or higher.
-Research methods courses taken in a M.S.W. program typically do not meet the criteria for an introductory statistics course.
-Applicants who have not taken an introductory statistics course must complete one before beginning the combined M.S.W./Ph.D. or Ph.D. program.
-Under unusual circumstances, a highly qualified applicant may be conditionally admitted into the program without a statistics course, if they have a high score on the quantitative section of the GRE or if they have taken other mathematics courses.
-Regardless, applicants still must successfully complete an introductory statistics course the spring or summer semester prior to beginning the M.S.W./Ph.D. or Ph.D. program.
+Students should have completed an introductory statistics course (including graphing techniques for presenting data, descriptive statistics, correlation, introduction to regression, prediction, logic of statistical inference, elementary probability models, estimation, and tests of significance) with a grade of B or higher.
+Research methods courses taken in an MSW program typically do not meet the criteria for an introductory statistics course.
+Applicants who have not taken an introductory statistics course must complete one before beginning the program.

-Applicants applying only to the Ph.D. program are required to have a M.S.W. or a master’s degree in a related field, such as public policy, public health, sociology, psychology, political science, economics, education, nursing, or anthropology.
+Applicants applying only to the PhD program are required to have an MSW or a master’s degree in a related field, such as public policy, public health, sociology, psychology, political science, economics, education, nursing, or anthropology.

 Admission and Selection Process

-Applications are accepted beginning September 1 for the following academic year; applications are due February 1.
-Admission decisions are made in February.
-Typically, all applications are evaluated on the same day.
+Applications are accepted beginning Sept.
+1 for the following academic year; applications are due Feb.
+1. Admission decisions are made in February.
 Applicants are notified, in writing, of the decision by April 1.
 In some years, there may be a waiting list.
 If applicants are placed on the waiting list, they are notified of this decision by April 1.

-The School of Social Work provides full-time students with a competitive, multi-year financial package (full tuition, an assistantship, a health and dental insurance allowance).
-It also provides fellowships, travel awards and dissertation awards.
+The School of Social Work provides full-time students with a competitive, multiyear financial package (full tuition, an assistantship, a health and dental insurance allowance).
+It also provides scholarships, awards, travel awards, and dissertation awards.

-In addition to funding provided by the School of Social Work, applicants may be eligible for financial assistance through the Graduate College, other departments at the University of Iowa, and organizations outside the University.
-The director of the Ph.D. program works with students to identify sources of funding, and the Division of Sponsored Programs as well as a student’s mentor helps the student apply for external funding.
+In addition to funding provided by the School of Social Work, applicants may be eligible for financial awards through the Graduate College, other departments at the University of Iowa, and organizations outside the university.
+The director of the PhD program works with students to identify sources of funding.

 Graduates become leaders in education, research, and government.
-All of the Ph.D. graduates from the University of Iowa's School of Social Work program have obtained employment within one year of graduation.
-Of these, about 75 percent of graduates obtain teaching or research positions, and about 25 percent obtain policy, administrative, or practice positions.
+All of the PhD graduates from the University of Iowa's School of Social Work program have obtained employment within one year of graduation.
+Of these, about 75% of graduates obtain teaching or research positions, and about 25% obtain policy, administrative, or practice positions.